phaustin/a500_2024/notebooks/cabauw_notebooks/cesar_tower_list.md

 # Cabauw tower data

 The KNMI data server uses [REST](https://www.redhat.com/en/topics/api/what-is-a-rest-api) (representational state transfer) to return datasets from requests sent via http to the server.
 In python, this is done using the
+[requests library](https://realpython.com/python-requests/).
+Basically a restfull api sends and receives data using an html connection.
+All the cloud data providers use rest for data uploads and downloads.
+For example, here is the documentation for [AWS](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#using-boto3)

 Resources: